 In seeking to promote the environmental and/or social characteristics outlined above, the Investment Manager excludes various companies from the Fund's portfolio as part of the investment strategy of the Fund.
-The Investment Manager's exclusionary process is based on the Investment Manager's assessment and judgment of the proprietary business matters, and an investee company will be excluded based on the Investment Manager's view that it is currently too difficult to determine that such investee company is and/or will be promoting what the Investment Manager considers relevant environmental and/or social characteristics through effectively balancing the interests of its customers, employees, suppliers and other business partners, shareholders, communities, and the environment.
+The Investment Manager's exclusionary process is based on the Investment Manager's assessment and judgment of the proprietary business

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. matters, and an investee company will be excluded based on the Investment Manager's view that it is currently too difficult to determine that such investee company is and/or will be promoting what the Investment Manager considers relevant environmental and/or social characteristics through effectively balancing the interests of its customers, employees, suppliers and other business partners, shareholders, communities, and the environment.
 Examples of the investments that the Investment Manager does not currently invest directly in, based on the Investment Manager's assessment and judgment outlined above, include, but are not limited to, the following: